sweid4keycloak/bankid4keycloak/README.md

 <picture>

 **BankID API base URL:**
 The URL for the BankID api.
-Please refer to the "" in case the URL has changed.
+Please refer to the [BankID Relying Party Guidelines](https://www.bankid.com/bankid-i-dina-tjanster/rp-info) in case the URL has changed.
 At the time of writing they are
  - Prod --> https://appapi2.bankid.com
  - Test --> https://appapi2.test.bankid.com